SEI-TAS/kalki-iot-interface/README.md

 - iot_interface_api_port (optional): port where IoT Interface is listening locally, default should be ok in most cases.

 ## Usage
-### Kalki-Iot-Interface Only
+### Kalki-Iot-Interface and Device API plugins
+To build and run along with any other containers that are needed for device type APIs.

-First compile and build a docker image with:
+First compile and build the docker images with:

 ```
 $ bash build_container.sh